Evaluating Concrete Quality with Electrical Resistivity Test

 Electrical Resistivity Image

 The fast-paced environment of the construction industry results in a constant search for better and more efficient ways to evaluate the quality of concrete.
-Despite the increase in state-of-the-art knowledge regarding concrete research, current industry practices still rely on compressive strength testing to measure concrete quality.
-However, the results of a compressive test alone do not represent the quality of the concrete or its inherent durability.
-In this blog, learn about how concrete resistivity tests can help the industry and the different ways we can measure the electrical resistivity of concrete.
+Despite the increase in modern knowledge regarding concrete research, current industry practices still rely on compressive strength testing to measure concrete quality.
+However, the results of a compressive test alone do not represent the quality or durability of the concrete.
+In this blog, learn about how concrete resistivity tests can help the industry as well as the different ways we can measure the electrical resistivity of concrete.

 The Problem With the RCP Method

-When strength is emphasized as the only quality specification, contractors concentrate their efforts on delivering a material that is compliant with strength requirements, which ultimately does not represent the durability of the concrete.
+When strength is the only quality specification, contractors concentrate their efforts on delivering a material that is compliant with strength requirements.
+This ultimately does not represent the durability of the concrete.
 As a result, multiple tests for obtaining and understanding durability by measuring concrete’s ability to resist chloride penetration have widely become accepted.
-This method, commonly known as RCP, measures chloride penetration in a range from high to negligible and is standardized by “ASTM C1202: Standard Test Method for Electrical Indication of Concrete’s Ability to Resist Chloride Ion Penetration”.
+This method, commonly known as RCP, measures chloride penetration in a range from high to negligible.
+The “ASTM C1202: Standard Test Method for Electrical Indication of Concrete’s Ability to Resist Chloride Ion Penetration” standardizes this process.

-However, not only is this approach labour-intensive but also time-consuming.
-The test itself takes 6 hours to complete, and it requires extensive sample preparation.
-This includes cutting and conditioning the samples into a desiccator for 3 hours, letting the specimens soak with water for 18 hours prior to the test, as well as many more steps.
+However, not only is this approach labor-intensive but also time-consuming.
+The test itself takes 6 hours to complete and it requires extensive sample preparation.
+This includes cutting and conditioning the samples into a desiccator for 3 hours, letting the specimens soak with water for 18 hours before the test, as well as many more steps.
 In addition, this test method is often very expensive due to the amount of work required to perform the analysis.

 A much faster and less expensive method for determining the quality and durability of concrete is electrical resistivity.
 This method assesses the ability of concrete to resist a chloride passage or flow of electrical current.
 As a result, it evaluates the quality control and service life prediction of the concrete.
-The reason behind this is twofold.
+There are two reasons for this:

 • First, when concrete is subject to an electric field, the current starts to move through the pores of the material.
 The ability to withstand this current transfer indicates resistivity.

 • Second, the resistivity demonstrates the permeability of fluids throughout the concrete.
-Therefore, it indicates how durable the concrete is, especially as chloride penetration can cause corrosion of reinforcing steel.
+Thus, it indicates how durable the concrete is.
+Especially as chloride penetration can cause corrosion of reinforcing steel.

 Schematic view of resistivity